-Saturday Relieved of all travel cares at the very outset you leave on the Los Angeles Limited from the Chicago & North Western's Passenger Station in Chicago.
+Saturday Relieved of all travel cares at the very outset you leave from the Chicago & North Western's Passenger Station in Chicago.
 West across Illinois and Iowa your swift journey is safeguarded by continuous automatic train control equipment-an invisible guardian of safety.